Getting Started With R .

 Introduction

 To run R, we typically use an Integrated Development Environment (IDE), which is a software application that provides comprehensive facilities for software development, according to Wikipedia.
-The core component required for every R program is Base R, which contains the essential code segments necessary to successfully run our code.
+The core component required for every R program is Base R, which contains the essential code segments necessary to successfully execute our code.

 History About R